Neale Daniher

 Neale Francis Daniher AO (born 15 February 1961) is a former Australian rules footballer who played with the Essendon Football Club in the Australian Football League (AFL).
 He was later the coach of the Melbourne Football Club between 1998 and 2007, and also held coaching positions with Essendon, Fremantle and West Coast.
 His brothers, Terry, Anthony and Chris, also played for Essendon.

-Daniher was diagnosed with motor neurone disease in 2014 and is now known as a prominent campaigner for medical research.
+Daniher was diagnosed with motor neurone disease (MND) in 2013 and is now known as a prominent campaigner for medical research concerning the disease.
+His advocacy resulted in him being named the 2025 Australian of the Year.

 Early life and childhood

-Daniher was born the third child of James "Jim" Daniher and Edna Daniher (née Erwin) on 15 February 1961 at West Wyalong Base Hospital.
-He attended St Joseph's Catholic School, Ungarie for his primary education before going to St Patrick's College in Goulburn and later Assumption College, Kilmore, where he finished Year 12.
-He then went to the Royal Melbourne Institute of Technology University, where he learned about the emerging technology of the 1980s such as computers.
+Daniher was born the third of eleven children of James "Jim" Daniher and Edna Daniher (née Erwin) on 15 February 1961 at West Wyalong Base Hospital.
+He grew up in a Catholic family and attended St Joseph's Catholic School, Ungarie for his primary education before going to St Patrick's College in Goulburn and later Assumption College, Kilmore, where he finished Year 12.
+While at Assumption he captained the firsts football and cricket sides.
+He then went to the Royal Melbourne Institute of Technology University (RMIT), where he learned about the emerging technology of the 1980s such as computers, obtaining a computer science degree.
+While studying at RMIT he resided at Newman College.